gmifflen/rust-discord-bot/README.md

 The bot will start on any server it has been added to Discord server.
 It will begin listening for messages and commands.

+## TODO
+- [ ] Add function that pings a role if a game is updated on IOS or Andriod

 ## Contributing

 I'm not the best at Rust, this is my third public Rust project.